matohawk/angular-seed-requirejs/README.md

 ## Getting Started
 - Installation and prerequisites
-    - To compile the SDK and generate the MyApp.js use `grunt`
+    - To compile the example and generate the myApp.js use `grunt`
     - To watch js files to any changes and compile the SDK and optimize use `grunt watch`

 ## Commentary